OMIF - Jury Guidelines and Application Form

-Ontario Creates is seeking applications from qualified industry professionals to be jurors for the Ontario Creates Ontario Music Investment Fund – Music Creation program.
+Ontario Creates is seeking applications from qualified industry professionals to be jurors for the Ontario Creates Ontario Music Investment Fund.
 The program is adjudicated by a combination of industry experts and Ontario Creates representatives.
 The ideal candidate will have senior industry knowledge and experience, with current activities unlikely to pose a conflict of interest with the role of juror.

-Eligible applicants include domestic and multinational record labels, and domestic music publishers.
-Note: Eligibility as a domestic record label may extend to high potential Black and Indigenous self-releasing artist-entrepreneurs.
+o Eligible applicants include domestic and multinational record labels, and domestic music publishers.

 Funding will be provided to support companies that effectively demonstrate operational capacity, return on investment (ROI), and short- and long-term sustainability & resilience.